 Transactional RFC (tRFC)

 Transactional RFC (tRFC, also originally known as asynchronous RFC) is an asynchronous communication method that executes the called function module in the RFC server only once.
 The remote system need not be available at the time when the RFC client program is executing a tRFC.
-The tRFC component stores the called RFC function, together with the corresponding data, in the SAP database under a unique transaction ID (TID).
+The tRFC component stores the called RFC function, together with the corresponding data, in the SAP (Systems Applications and Products) database under a unique transaction ID (TID).

 Queued RFC (qRFC)